-Pakistan Refinery Limited (PSX: PRL) was incorporated in Pakistan as a public limited company in 1960.
-It is a hydro skimming refinery designed to process imported and local crude oil, located on the coastal belt of Karachi, Pakistan.
+Pakistan Refinery Limited (PSX: PRL) is a hydro skimming refinery designed to process imported and local crude oil, located on the coastal belt of Karachi, Pakistan.
+It was incorporated in Pakistan as a public limited company in 1960.
 The refinery’s current capacity stands approximately at 50,000 barrels per day of crude oil into petroleum products, such as furnace oil, high speed diesel, kerosene oil, jet fuel and motor gasoline, among others.
 The refinery is operating at two locations; main processing facility is located at Korangi Creek with supporting crude berthing and storage facility at Keamari.

 Shareholding at PRL

 Shares of PRL are largely held by associated companies and related parties, and these include oil marketing companies.
 Pakistan State Oil (PSO) is the parent company of PRL and hold majority of the 63.5 percent held by the associated companies.
-General public that includes foreign and local shareholders hold over 24 percent of PRL’s share; the breakdown of the two is not given in the published accounts.
+Local general public hold around 28 percent of PRL’s share; the breakdown of the patter of shareholding is given in the illustration.

-In FY16 - despite a fall in the topline due to lower oil prices - earnings became positive due to healthy gross refinery margins (GRMs) and the doubling of production of motor gasoline given the full year operation of the new isomerization unit.
-The right-issue in FY15 and the firm’s commissioning Isomerization plant played a key role in reducing the firm’s reliance on bank borrowing and increasing operational liquidity.
+In FY16, PRL’s earnings turned positive due to healthy gross refinery margins (GRMs) and the doubling of production of motor gasoline given the full year operation of the new isomerization unit.
+This was despite the fact that despite that there was a fall in the topline due to lower oil prices.
+The right-issue in FY15 and the firm’s commissioning Isomeriza-tion plant played a key role in reducing the firm’s reliance on bank borrowing and increasing operational liquidity.

 In FY17, PRL saw its profits improve by more than three times, which also brought some reduction to the negative equity.
 However, during the year, the refinery faced the deactivation of the catalyst of the isomerization plant, which reduced the firm’s petrol production.

-The recovery that was seen in earnings in the last couple of years took a dip again in FY18 as PRL’s profit after tax halved despite a healthy growth of 32 percent in the company’s revenues.
-However, the company overcame the negative equity situation that it had been facing for long.
+FY18 was again a slow year for PRL as its profit after tax halved despite a healthy growth of 32 percent in the company’s revenues.
+However, the company overcame the negative equity situation.
 Refining margins remained depressed during the year, which put pressure on gross profitability.
-Also, the catalyst of isomerization plant that was impaired in FY17 could not be operated at full capacity from July to November 2017, which resulted in squeeze in petrol production.
-Higher exchange losses due to currency depreciation and pressure on refinery operation due to decline in furnace oil demand amid its curtailment strategy by the government, and hence the buildup of stock pile also affected the refinery’s performance in FY18.
+Higher exchange losses due to currency depreciation and pressure on refinery operation due to decline in furnace oil demand also affected the refinery’s performance in FY18.
+Also, the catalyst of isomerization plant could not be operated at full capacity, which resulted in squeeze in petrol production.

-In FY19, the refinery posted staggering decline in earnings.
-The adverse factors that impacted the refining sector were the decline in the petrol prices, depressed refining margins and steep devaluation of currency locally.
-As a result the company incurred a loss of Rs5.82 billion in FY19 as compared to profit of Rs504 million in FY18.
-However, during the year, the Board of Directors of PRL approved the Refinery Upgrade Project through Refinery Upgrade Project to meet the regulatory requirement of EURO II compliant HSD.
-During FY19, Pakistan State Oil Company Limited (PSO) acquired 84 million shares from Shell Petroleum Company Limited, UK, which increased its shareholding in the company to 52.68 percent, making PSO the parent company of PRL.
+In FY19, the refinery posted shocking decline in earnings again due to decline in the petrol prices, depressed refining margins and steep devaluation of currency locally.
+As a result, the company incurred a loss of Rs5.82 billion in FY19 as compared to profit of Rs504 million in FY18.
+However, during the year, the company approved the Refinery Upgrade Project to meet the regulatory requirement of EURO II compliant HSD.
+In the same year.
+PSO acquired 84 million shares from Shell Petroleum Company Limited, UK, which increased its shareholding in the company to 52.68 percent, making PSO the parent company of PRL.

-FY20 was marked by the global COIVD pandemic, which affected the demand for petroleum products in the country and amid crashing prices resulted in huge inventory losses for the refineries and OMCs.
-PRL took measures to control losses during the lockdown and restrictions in the early part of the global pandemic like reduction in throughput, sustainable production of higher grade fuel etc. The company acquired additional Class B shares from Shell Petroleum Company Limited, UK (Shell) and Chevron Global Energy Inc. (Chevron), which increased the shareholding of the parent company (PSO).
+FY20 was a year of pandemic where demand for petroleum products was along with crashing oil prices.
+This meant heavy inventory losses.
+And PRL’s earnings were adversely affected again.
+During the year, PRL acquired additional Class B shares from Shell Petroleum Company Limited, UK (Shell) and Chevron Global Energy Inc. (Chevron), which increased the shareholding of the parent company (PSO).
 PRL incurred additional loss from the downward adjustment in HSD prices as the company could not install Diesel Hydrodesulphurisation Unit (DHDS) to produce EURO II compliant HSD in time.

-Growth in revenues for PRL in FY21 emanated from the last quarter’s topline, where revenues climbed by 80 percent year-on-years, taking overall topline growth to 2 percent for FY21.
+FY21 was a recovery year.
+Growth in revenues for PRL in FY21 emanated from the FY21 last quarter’s topline, where revenues climbed by 80 percent year-on-year, taking overall topline growth to 2 percent for FY21.
 As for the improvement in profitability, it was due to better product mix that tilted towards diesel and petrol; also, the exchange gains and change in pricing policy to fortnightly from monthly helped the PRL turn losses into profits.
-Exchange gains stemmed from the change in pricing mechanism for petroleum products which enables the refineries to recover some of the exchange losses suffered on crude oil imports through pricing of petrol and diesel.
+Exchange gains stemmed from the change in pricing mechanism for petroleum products.
 Moderate growth in expenses and increase in other income further supported the operating margins, while decline in finance cost due to lower interest rates during the period lifted net margins in FY21.